Valentynaa/SampleApplications/README.md

     * [Inventory Availability](http://developers.iqmetrix.com/api/availability/#availability) is set (non serialized, Quantity of 1) at `{EA_LocationId}`
     * The [Slug](http://developers.iqmetrix.com/api/catalog/#product-slug) of the new product is calculated
     * The Slug is added to the magento product in the `{MappingCode}` attribute
-* If the magento product has a color, it is created or updated as a ColorDefinition on the product
+* If the Magento product has a color, it is created or updated as a ColorDefinition on the product
+* If the Magento product has a quantity, it is created or updated as an [Availability](/api/availability/#availability) resource
+* If the Magento product has a price, it is created or updated as a [Pricing](/api/pricing/#pricing) resource

 ## Limitations